- Tokyo Members

 Kiyokuni (Kiyo) KAWACHIYA, Ph.D.

-My interest is "system software", such as operating systems and programming languages.
+My interest is "systems software", such as operating systems and programming languages.
 I worked for developing Java™ JIT compiler with its runtime, accelerating Java locks, and reducing the startup overhead of Java applications.
 I am also interested in virtualization and cloud technologies.
 Recently, I am working for the analysis and reduction of memory footprint of Java and also for programming languages on Java such as X10.
+Cloud enablement of distributed systems, performance analysis of POWER and HPC applications are also part of my interest.

 "Java" is a trademark or registered trademark of Oracle and/or its affiliates.